vyapp/vy/BOOK.md

 ### Delete a word

 There is not a specific command to delete a word although it is achievable by selecting the word in which the cursor is placed on.
-For such press.
+For such press:

     <Key-bracketleft>

-in NORMAL mode then press.
+in NORMAL mode then press:

     <Key-d>